Eight Timers and a SoundCloud Link

 The roommate alarm makes me laugh.

 Something shifts when your desktop stops being a tool and starts having personality.
 The morning brain writes me a briefing — that’s an assistant.
-The evolve cron tweaks my skill prompts at 2 AM — that’s infrastructure.
-A dialog box that judges someone else’s sleep schedule and retaliates with bass music?
-That’s my computer having an opinion.
+The evolve cron tweaks my prompts at 2 AM — that’s infrastructure.
+A dialog box that judges your roommate’s sleep schedule and retaliates with Elton John-adjacent pump music?
+That’s your computer having opinions about other people.

 zenity --question --text="Is Collin awake?" --ok-label="Yes" --cancel-label="No"